Dhruvbam/Design-and-Analysis-of-Algorithms/README.md

 This repository contains the following projects:

 1. **Project 1: Evaluating Search Engine Reliability through Sorting Algorithms**
-    - In this project, sorting algorithms (Merge Sort, Quick Sort, Insertion Sort) are applied to assess the reliability of search engines by analyzing inversion counts in the ranking of web pages.
+    - This project focuses sorting algorithms, Merge Sort, Quick Sort and Insertion Sort are applied to assess the reliability of search engines by analyzing inversion counts in the ranking of web pages.
     - [Read More](https://github.com/Dhruvbam/Design-and-Analysis-of-Algorithms/blob/main/Assignment%201%20-%20Search%20Engine%20Reliability)

 2. **Project 2: Course Scheduling Using Topological Sorting**